RaiyanJahangir/Mammo-Find/README.md

 ## To run the code, follow the instructions below

-- You will need Python 3.11.7
+- Install Python 3.11.7

-- You will need Ollama installed on your pc and have some LLMs downloaded
+- Install Ollama

-### Clone the git repository
+## 1) Clone the git repository
 ```
 git clone https://github.com/RaiyanJahangir/Dataset-Recommender.git
 ```

-### Go to the root directory of the project
+## 2) Go to the root directory of the project
 ```
 cd Dataset-Recommender
 ```

-### Create a virtual environment
+## 3) Create a virtual environment

 For Windows
 ```